 How do I prepare for endoscopic sinus surgery?

-- Before having endoscopic sinus surgery, you will need to have some blood tests and possibly other studies such as an EKG and a chest X-ray, which are ordered if your age or medical history indicates the need.
+- Before having endoscopic sinus surgery, you will need to have some blood tests and possibly other studies such as an ECG and chest x-ray, ordered if your age or medical history indicates the need.

 - Sometimes starting oral decongestants (or increasing the dose if you are already taking them) and/or antibiotics in the period before endoscopic sinus surgery.
 Take these medications as directed by your doctor.
 If you have a significant increase in sinusitis in the week(s) before surgery, let your doctor know.
 Because you may need to postpone sinus surgery.

-- Do not take aspirin or other analgesic salicylates for at least 10 days prior to endoscopic sinus surgery.
+- Do not take aspirin or salicylate painkillers for at least 10 days prior to endoscopic sinus surgery.
 Aspirin, even in small amounts, can significantly increase bleeding during and after endoscopic sinus surgery.